 - January 2020 : $2.6 billion (₹18,200 crores)

 I hope you liked this article on Rakesh Jhunjhunwala, his life, learnings, investing strategy, his multibagger stocks and net worth.
-Don’t forget to read details about how Rakesh Jhunjhunwala selected individual multibagger stocks like Lupin, Titan etc. in part 2 of this article.
+Don’t forget to read details about how Rakesh Jhunjhunwala selected individual multibagger stocks like Lupin, Titan etc. in part 2 of this series.